sweirich/challenge/debruijn/README.md

 - [Part III: Untyped ASTs for System F](debruijn3.md)

-  Using the substitution infrastructure developed in Part I, we extend our   implementation of STLC to System F.
+  Using the substitution library developed in Part I, we extend our weakly-typed implementation of STLC to System F.

 - [Part IV: Strongly-typed AST for System F](debruijn4.md)

-  Finally, we make a well-typed AST for System F, using both the untyped (for System F types) and typed (for System F terms) substitution infrastructures.
+  Finally, we make a well-typed AST for System F, and define type and term substitution using both the untyped (for System F types) and typed (for System F terms) substitution libraries.
+This part relies on the use of the singletons library.

 - Part IVa: Optimized de Bruijn representation